 Aggressive Driving Accidents

 When people first learn to drive, one of the points that most instructors stress is the need to drive defensively.
 Unfortunately, many drivers forget—or simply ignore—this fundamental rule, and they often engage in aggressive driving.
 This reckless behavior is a leading cause of serious accidents.
-If you or someone in your family has been hurt in a crash caused by a driver who was driving aggressively, car accident lawyer Jeramie Gertz can assist you.
+If you or someone in your family has been hurt in a crash caused by a driver who was driving aggressively, lawyer Jeramie Gertz can assist you.
 He has successfully advised and represented many individuals and families in a variety of motor vehicle collision cases.
-As a San Antonio aggressive driving accident lawyer, he can assist victims throughout Bexar County and the surrounding areas.Aggressive Driving Accidents May Cause Serious Injuries
+As a San Antonio lawyer focused on personal injury claims, he can assist victims throughout Bexar County and the surrounding areas.Aggressive Driving Accidents May Cause Serious Injuries

 Aggressive driving may take many forms, and most of them involve some type of traffic violation.
 It often manifests itself in the following behaviors:

 - Cutting other drivers off by changing lanes without allowing sufficient space;